gotha/xoomworks-hackathon2020/README.md

 All the pages and posts are in the `content` folder.

-Make your changed and previw them by running:
+Make your changed and preview them by running:

 ```sh
 hugo server